Seal of Manchester, Connecticut

 The seal of the town of Manchester in Connecticut consists of a Mulberry tree with "Town of Manchester Connecticut Seal" engulfing it.
 There is also the year of incorporation, 1823, fashioned out of a silk thread, all of which is on to a yellow background.

+It was designed by Edwin R. Hyjek in 1965, and replaced one that had been previously in use since 1823.
+It was adopted on December 8 of that year.

 The town seal is an homage to the silk industry that centered on the Cheney Mills near downtown Manchester.